Inflectra/rapise-powerpack/XUnitXMLConverter/README.md

 ## Example Usage

 1. Launch external program that outputs results in JUnit format (I.e. JUnit, SOAP UI etc).
 You may use Global.DoLaunch or refer to this article https://www.inflectra.com/Support/KnowledgeBase/KB227.aspx to execute a batch file.
-2. Call *ImportXUnitReport* to import the results.
+2. Call *ImportJUnitReport* to import the results.